-Remote MCP Servers¶
+MCP Servers¶

 Transport Modes¶

-HolmesGPT supports two MCP transport modes:
+HolmesGPT supports three MCP transport modes:

 The transport mode and URL are specified in the config section of your MCP server configuration: